Gavin Newsom.

 Prior to his governorship, Newsom held the position of lieutenant governor and was re-elected in 2022 after surviving a recall attempt in 2021.
 His tenure has been marked by significant events, including his response to the COVID-19 pandemic, during which he implemented strict health protocols that received mixed reactions from the public.
 Throughout his political career, Newsom has advocated for various progressive policies, such as universal healthcare and measures to protect consumer rights.
 Additionally, he has signed legislation addressing social issues, including a formal apology to Black residents for past slavery.
 Newsom's actions continue to shape California's political landscape and resonate with diverse communities across the state.

-A fourth generation San Franciscan, Gavin Newsom became mayor of San Francisco on January 9, 2004.
-At the age of thirty-seven, Newsom was the city’s youngest mayor in over 100 years.
-His controversial decision to issue marriage licenses to gay and lesbian couples in February of 2004 led San Francisco to be the first city to acknowledge gay marriages but was soon overturned by the Californian courts as being unconstitutional.
+A fourth-generation San Franciscan, Gavin Newsom became mayor of that California city on January 9, 2004.
+At the age of thirty-seven, Newsom was the city’s youngest mayor in more than a century.
+His controversial decision to issue marriage licenses to gay and lesbian couples in February 2004 led San Francisco to be the first city to acknowledge gay marriages.
+However, California courts soon declared his action unconstitutional.
 Newsom was elected governor of California in 2019.

 Background

 Gavin Christopher Newsom was born on October 10, 1967, to William and Tessa Newsom.
-William and Tessa divorced while Gavin and his sister Hillary were young, but the family remained close, and neither William nor Tessa remarried.
-After the divorce, Gavin and Hillary lived with their mother, who worked three jobs to support them, including working as a waitress, secretary, and bookkeeper.
+The pair divorced while Gavin and his sister, Hillary, were young, but the family remained close, and neither parent remarried.
+After the divorce, Gavin and Hillary lived with their mother, who supported them by working three jobs: waitress, secretary, and bookkeeper.
 William Newsom was a judge in the San Francisco courts.

 Education and Early Aspirations

-As a child, Gavin Newsom suffered from dyslexia.
-Newsom attended Redwood High School in Marin County.
+As a child, Newsom struggled with dyslexia.
+He attended Redwood High School in Marin County.
 He enjoyed sports and played both basketball and baseball.
-Newsom attended Santa Clara University and earned a Bachelor of Arts in political science in 1989.
+Newsom attended Santa Clara University and earned a bachelor of arts in political science in 1989.

-The Newsom family is friends of the Getty family, known for their billion-dollar oil business.
-William Newsom attended high school with Gordon Getty, the son of J. Paul Getty.
-William Newsom's father often acted like a father figure to Gordon Getty, whose own father was often busy with work and traveling in Europe.
-In 1973, William Newsom helped to negotiate the release of John Paul Getty III in Italy when he was kidnapped for ransom.
-Getty's grandfather had refused to pay ransom, and in turn, the kidnappers cut off the ear of their prisoner.
+The Newsom family were friends of the Getty family, known for their billion-dollar oil business.
+William Newsom had attended high school with Gordon Getty, the son of J. Paul Getty.
+William Newsom's father had often acted like a father figure to Gordon Getty, whose own father was often busy with work and traveling in Europe.
+J. Paul Getty's grandson, John Paul Getty III, was kidnapped for ransom in Italy in 1973.
+J. Paul Getty refused to pay ransom, and the kidnappers cut off the ear of their prisoner.
+William Newsom helped to negotiate the release of the teen, who was Gordon Getty's nephew.

 Due to the close relationship of the two families, the Gettys acted as strong supporters of Gavin Newsom's business ventures and political aspirations.
-The families often went on vacations together, including on African safaris and trips to Alaska.
-After graduating from college, Newsom opened a wine shop, and soon after created PlumpJack Management Group, which ran his wine distribution and restaurants.
+The families often went on vacations together, including African safaris and trips to Alaska.
+After graduating from college, Newsom opened a wine shop.
+He created PlumpJack Management Group, which ran his wine distribution business and restaurants.
 Newsom also invested in a ski resort in Squaw Valley and owns a 53-acre vineyard in Napa.
 The Getty family helped finance many of Newsom's businesses and later helped contribute to his political campaign for mayor.

 Early Political Career

-After succeeding in business, Gavin Newsom soon became interested in politics.
-His father William Newsom was friends with John Burton, leader of the California State Senate in Sacramento.
-Burton recommended Gavin Newsom to San Francisco mayor Willie Brown.
-Brown appointed Newsom to a city commission overseeing traffic and parking, and then to an empty seat on the Board of Supervisors.
+After succeeding in business, Newsom became interested in politics.
+His father was friends with John Burton, leader of the California State Senate.
+Burton recommended Gavin Newsom to San Francisco Mayor Willie Brown.
+Brown first appointed Newsom to a city commission overseeing traffic and parking and then to an empty seat on the Board of Supervisors.

-An Irish Catholic Democrat, Gavin Newsom was elected three times to the San Francisco Board of Supervisors (1997-2004).
-He decided to run for mayor of San Francisco in 2003, after the end of Mayor Willie Brown's term.
-Newsom ran against Matt Gonzalez, a Green party candidate who was previously a member of the Democratic Party.
-During his campaign, Newsom emphasized the homelessness problem in the city, the need to help schools, end corruption and special interests.
+An Irish Catholic Democrat, Newsom was elected three times to the San Francisco Board of Supervisors (1997-2004).
+He decided to run for mayor of San Francisco in 2003, after the end of Mayor Brown's term.
+Newsom ran against Matt Gonzalez, a Green Party candidate who was previously a member of the Democratic Party.
+During his campaign, Newsom emphasized the homelessness problem in the city.
+He also campaigned on the need to help schools and end corruption and special interests.
 With the help of the Getty family, Newsom raised $4 million for his campaign, almost ten times more than Gonzalez.
-Newsom was endorsed by former US President Bill Clinton and former Vice President Al Gore but was criticized by many local politicians of being a pawn for big business and being a lightweight on issues.
+Newsom was endorsed by former US president Bill Clinton and former vice president Al Gore.
+Some local politicians hurled accusations that he was a pawn for big business and a lightweight on issues.

 Mayor of San Francisco

 Newsom won the election with 53 percent of the vote on December 9, 2003.
-He was sworn into office on January 9, 2004, by his father, the Honorable William Newsom.
-Newsom surprised many within his first few days in office by cutting his own pay in light of a $330 million budget deficit.
-He also made headlines by appointing women to the positions of Chief of Police and Chief of the Fire Department and hired an openly gay chief of staff.
+He was sworn in on January 9, 2004, by his father.
+Newsom surprised many within his first few days in office when he cut his own pay in light of a $330 million budget deficit.
+He also made headlines by appointing women to the positions of chief of police and chief of the fire department and hiring an openly gay chief of staff.

-Upon hearing President George W. Bush's State of the Union address which denounced gay marriages, Newsom decided to make another shocking change in San Francisco.
-In order to treat all couples equally, Newsom made the controversial decision to allow gay marriage licenses to be distributed.
-Over 4,000 gay and lesbian couples from California and around the country traveled to San Francisco to receive marriage licenses and get married.
-Newsom himself presided over the marriage of his chief of staff and his longtime partner.
+Upon hearing President George W. Bush's State of the Union address, which denounced gay marriages, Newsom decided to make another change in San Francisco.
+To treat all couples equally, Newsom made the controversial decision to allow gay marriage licenses to be distributed.
+More than four thousand gay and lesbian couples from California and around the country traveled to San Francisco to receive marriage licenses and get married.
+Newsom presided over the marriage of his chief of staff and his longtime partner.

 Many gay rights activists fear that the ban on marriages in San Francisco may eventually escalate to become a constitutional amendment.
 Others say that Newsom’s actions have created positive media attention about gay marriage.
 Newsom's decision made San Francisco the first city in the US to sanction gay and lesbian weddings.
 The state of Massachusetts soon followed suit, legalizing gay marriage in the summer of 2004.
 Yet, in a surprising turn of events, the state of California passed Proposition 8 in 2009.
 The measure limits marriage to only male and female couples.
 Proposition 8 was challenged at the US Supreme Court and found to be unconstitutional in 2010.
 However, the proposition remained in the state constitution; a motion to rescind it was on the 2024 general election ballot and was expected to pass.